Cuba without electricity after hurricane hammers power grid

 “Being in the hurricane was terrible for me, but we are here alive,” said Pinar del Rio resident Yusimí Palacios, who asked authorities for a roof and a mattress.

-Officials had set up 55 shelters, evacuated 50,000 people, and took steps to protect crops, especially tobacco.
+Officials had set up 55 shelters and took steps to protect crops, especially tobacco.

 The U.S. National Hurricane Center said Cuba suffered “significant wind and storm surge impacts” when the hurricane struck with top sustained winds of 125 mph (205 kph).